fc-minecraft/hoc2020-md/ravager.md

 # Introduce the ravager

 ## Step 1
-The villagers are scared of ravagers.
-Help them get over their bias by allowing them to meet the ravager.
-Use the Agent to lead it to each villager with an arrow above their head.
+Help the Villagers meet a ravager.
+Use the Agent to lead the ravager to each Villager with an arrow above their head.

 #### ~ tutorialhint
 Use the ``||hoc2020:lead ravager||`` block to have the ravager follow the Agent.